YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

     ![Alt text][image12]

-  * A quick check on plot below shows that the poor accuracy are likely related to poor repreesentation of the training set in those classes.
+  * A quick check on correlation with data population shows that the poor accuracy are likely related to the number of variations in the training set, which is correlated to the sample size.

     ![Alt text][image13]

-  * Those classes performed poorly are for sure having fewer training data.
-But those mall classes are not necessarily perform poorly.
-This suggests the augmentation scheme may have missing some perturbation models to cover the different data variation in the test set.
+  * According to the correlation plot above, classes with low recognition rate are associated with lowest number of training data while some small classes are showing high recognition accuracy.
+This suggests that the testing set have some novelty that our augmentation scheme is deficient to counter with.
 ___
 ## Testing on novel data

-  * Gernman traffic sign images are found on [German Bicycle Laws website](http://bicyclegermany.com/german_bicycle_laws.html) from search engines.
+  * To Test the training, German traffic sign images are found on [German Bicycle Laws website](http://bicyclegermany.com/german_bicycle_laws.html).

-  * Below are recognition results for the 7 signs belonged to the list of training data with all of them getting recognized correctly.
+  * Below are recognition results for the 7 signs belonged to the list of training data with all but one getting recognized as top-1 candidate.
+The only miss (general caution) is recognized within top-2 candidate.

   | Known Signs|Top 5 Predictions |probability	|
   |:----------:|-------------|:--------------:|